oceanprotocol/vw-cli/README.md

 # VestingWallet CLI

-CLI for OpenZeppelin [VestingWallet](https://github.com/oceanprotocol/vw-cli/blob/main/contracts/VestingWallet.sol) contract.
+CLI for wallet contracts with vesting functionality.
+Based on OpenZeppelin's VestingWallet.sol.

 Functionality is via `vw` tool: